Sphynx at a glance

 Sphynx cats have a reputation for being the clown of the cat world, with a curious, outgoing and friendly personality they get along with everyone.

-Hairless cats have cropped up from time to time throughout the world as a result of this spontaneous mutation.
+The Sphynx cat has a mutation of the KRT71 gene.
+Other hairless cats have cropped up from time to time throughout the world as a result of this spontaneous mutation.
 Hypotrichosis is the condition which causes hairlessness and is due to a recessive gene, which means both parents must carry the gene to pass it on to their offspring.

 Two hairless cats named Nellie and Dick were given to Mr and Mrs F.J.
 Shinick in 1902 by local Indians, these were named Mexican Hairless cats.
 Other hairless cats have turned up in Australia, Europe, and the United States.
 It is not known for sure if these spontaneous mutations are all the result of the same gene, three hairless conditions have been looked into, occurring in France, Canada, and England, and symbolised by h, hr and hd, respectively.
 It is believed to be closely linked to the Devon Rex gene re.